RAWebb/GettingCleaningDataCourseProject/codebook.md

 The remainder of the columns follow the naming scheme of the original dataset (outlined above).
 The values in HAR_tidy.txt are means of all the observations for a particular subject & activity indicated by capital MEAN prefix (see example below).
 The full list of variables (use abbreviation explanation above to parse, those with XYZ represent 3 separate variables):

   *MEAN tBodyAcc.mean...XYZ

   *MEAN tGravityAcc.mean...XYZ

   *MEAN tBodyAccJerk.mean...XYZ

   *MEAN tBodyGyro.mean...XYZ

   *MEAN tBodyGyroJerk.mean...XYZ

   *MEAN tBodyAccMag.mean..

   *MEAN tGravityAccMag.mean..

   *MEAN tBodyAccJerkMag.mean..

   *MEAN tBodyGyroMag.mean..

   *MEAN tBodyGyroJerkMag.mean..

   *MEAN fBodyAcc.mean...XYZ

   *MEAN fBodyAcc.meanFreq...XYZ

   *MEAN fBodyAccJerk.mean...XYZ

   *MEAN fBodyAccJerk.meanFreq...XYZ

   *MEAN fBodyGyro.mean...XYZ

   *MEAN fBodyGyro.meanFreq...XYZ

   *MEAN fBodyAccMag.mean..

   *MEAN fBodyAccMag.meanFreq..

   *MEAN fBodyAccJerkMag.mean..

   *MEAN fBodyBodyAccJerkMag.meanFreq..

   *MEAN fBodyGyroMag.mean..

   *MEAN fBodyBodyGyroMag.meanFreq..

   *MEAN fBodyGyroJerkMag.mean..

   *MEAN fBodyBodyGyroJerkMag.meanFreq..

   *MEAN tBodyAcc.std...XYZ

   *MEAN tGravityAcc.std...XYZ

   *MEAN tBodyAccJerk.std...XYZ

   *MEAN tBodyGyro.std...XYZ

   *MEAN tBodyGyroJerk.std...XYZ

   *MEAN tBodyAccMag.std..

   *MEAN tGravityAccMag.std..

   *MEAN tBodyAccJerkMag.std..

   *MEAN tBodyGyroMag.std..

   *MEAN tBodyGyroJerkMag.std..

   *MEAN fBodyAcc.std...XYZ

   *MEAN fBodyAccJerk.std...XYZ

   *MEAN fBodyGyro.std...XYZ

   *MEAN fBodyAccMag.std..

   *MEAN fBodyBodyAccJerkMag.std..

   *MEAN fBodyBodyGyroMag.std..

   *MEAN fBodyBodyGyroJerkMag.std..

  An example to break down the difference between raw & tidy data is helpful, as we "mean" in the raw and "mean of a mean" in tidy:
 * A single observation in the raw data might represent a subject walking for 5 minutes.
 Each of many different motion parameters are measured 50X per second over this 5 minutes.
-The mean, max, standard deviation & other statistical parameters of this 5 minute walk (50*60*5 = 15000 measurements)are calculated for each motion parameter and appear in raw data.
-The subject will then do several more walks and the measurements for each will appear as a separate observation (row) in the raw data.
-In step 2 I extract only the mean and standard deviation measurements to our dataset, but each row still just represents 1 observation (1 walk).
+The mean, max, standard deviation & other statistical parameters of this 5 minute walk (50x60x5 = 15000 measurements)are calculated for each motion parameter and appear in raw data.
+The subject will then do several more walks and the measurements for each walk will appear as a separate observation (row) in the raw data.
+In step 2, I extract only the mean and standard deviation measurements to our dataset, but each row still just represents 1 observation (1 walk).
 In step 5, I calculate the mean over all the sessions of walking for a subject and get the overall walking average.

 Raw data: